wantnon/superSingleCell-c3dEngine/README.md

 ==========
 by wantnon (yang chao) 2014-2-23

-c3dEngine is a simple cocos2d-x-like 3d engine.
+c3dEngine is a simple cocos2d-x-like 3d game engine.
 The game Super Single Cell based on it.

 support platform: iOS, win32
 language: c++